1. Career Advice

 5. Keep emotions out of the discussion

 The last thing you want to do in a negotiation is get emotional.
 Emotions can lead to bad decisions or inappropriate reactions.
 Neither positive nor negative emotions will make your negotiations go well.
 Keep your emotions in check.
-This is another benefit of negotiating on the phone because they can’t see your face if you unintentionally react.
+Remember, this is business.

 6. Ask questions and be ready to answer their questions

 This goes back to the preparation step.
-If you’ve done your research, then you should have a set of pre-prepared questions ready, but you should also be able to react to their comments and ask clarifying questions.
-Similar to an interview, asking good questions shows that you’re paying attention and fully understand the topic.
+If you’ve done your research, then you should have a set of questions ready.
+You should also be able to react to their comments and ask clarifying questions throughout the discussion.

 7. Don’t feel forced to decide on the call